chidiebereokpoechi/voice-of-mordor/README.md

 ### _Gimmicks_

 - Arguments are "attached" to functions using the `:` operator
-- Like in rust, loops and conditionals will be able to return values using the `break` keyword
+- Like in rust, loops and conditionals will be able to return values using the `exit` keyword

 That's about it for _unique_ features.
 <br />